cespare/reflex/README.md

     $ go get github.com/cespare/reflex

-Note that this has one dependency outside of the go standard library: `github.com/howeyc/fsnotify`. `go get` will automatically fetch it for you.
+Note that this has some dependencies outside of the Go standard library.
+You'll need git installed, and `go get` will automatically fetch them for you.

 ## Usage